mrsarm/mongotail/README.rst

                       `--level 1`).
 Or use with 'status' word to show the current milliseconds configured.
--h, --help            show this help message and exit --version             show program's version number and exit
+-h, --help            show this help message and exit --ssl		      add ssl: True option to connect to mongo db.
+--version             show program's version number and exit